yanxx297/fast-pokeemu/README.md

 #### Test case execution
-In this step, we generate executable test cases from  machine states, and run those tests on both QEMU and KVM.
+In this step, we generate executable test cases from  machine states, and run them on both QEMU and KVM.
 The test case generator `run_test_case.py` can create tests in a variey of styles, and execute the test case on QEMU.

-This script requires several arguments.
+The required argument required by this script are described as bellow.
 ###### testcase
 The path to the `testcase` file(s) of one machine or multiple state(s).
 If you pass multiple files, connect each file by `,`.